precondition/dactyl-manuform-keymap/readme.md

 * OS: Xubuntu Linux
 * Regional keyboard layout: Modified English US intl. with AltGr dead keys
     * Swapped the shift pairs of the semicolon key

-### Required features
-New features take a very long time to get merged into `qmk:master` so, meanwhile, I merge pending pull requests into my own fork to use them.
-Below is the list of PRs that are required for this particular instance of my keymap to work properly — It varies from branch to branch.

-- N/A